stylify/web/content/docs/stylify/compiler.md

 Compilation result can be created or configured and passed into the Compiler as a second argument.
 By this approach, you can change the compilation behavior and extend the functionality.

 <note>
-Be aware that if you modifie compilation result or create a new one with a wrong configuration, you can break the whole compilation process.
+Be aware that if you modify compilation result or create a new one with a wrong configuration, you can break the whole compilation process.
 </note>

 </template>